tosca07/picochess/README.md

 10. Get this repo.
 First cd /opt then do sudo git clone.
 This should create your /opt/picochess folder.
 Alternative: Download the install-picochess.sh script and run it using sudo.
 See quick installation above.
 11. Run the install-picochess.sh script.
 The script will first do a system update which may run for a while depending on how old your installation is.
 Then it will do git clone if you dont have the repo, and git pull if you already have the repo in /opt/picochess.
 12. Reboot when install is done.
 When you login again the voice should say "picochess", "engine startup", "ok".
-13. Open your web browser on localhost:8080 or from another computer using the IP address of your PI.
+13. Open your web browser on localhost or from another computer using the IP address of your PI.
 You can change the web port in pocochess.ini
 14. Start playing !

 Tailoring: edit the picochess.ini file.